Skip to content

 6. Open Netflix, sign in, and start watching.

 Google TV pulls recommendations from Netflix, YouTube, Disney+, Max, and other services into one home screen.
+Google confirms that the Google TV Streamer supports all major streaming apps natively, including Netflix, with no casting required.
 You can also use Google Assistant on the remote for voice search.

 #Why Is Netflix Not Casting to My Chromecast?